Drake Allegedly ‘Happy’ About Nicki Minaj & Meek Mill’s Breakup, Reportedly Slams Meek As A ‘Loser’

 “Drake’s hella happy they’re over but wants to make sure that Nicki’s cool and that she’s not hurting or anything,” an insider told the site of how Drake reacted to Nicki’s breakup news.
 “He cares about her.”

-The insider then went on to claim that, despite months of rumors claiming that Drake was looking to start dating Minaj prior to her and Mill’s recent breakup, Drake is very much staying in the friend zone as sources claim he and Lopez are getting serious.
+The insider then went on to claim that despite months of rumors claiming that Drake was looking to start dating Minaj prior to her and Mill’s recent breakup, Drake is very much staying in the friend zone as sources claim he and Lopez are getting serious.

-“[Drake] certainly wants to be there for [Nicki] and be a shoulder for her to lean on and talk to during this breakup,” the insider continued of the rappers’ interactions, noting that Drake has no plans to end things with Jennifer for Nicki.
+“[Drake] certainly wants to be there for [Nicki] and be a shoulder for her to lean on and talk to during this breakup,” the insider continued about the rappers’ interactions, noting that Drake has no plans to end things with Jennifer for Nicki.

 “He’s going to be there for Nicki.
 That’s his girl.
 His friend.
 She’s like family,” the site’s source said following the breakup.
 “They have a five year plus friendship and that means everything to him.
 He’s going to be there for Nicki during this time.”